TheMazeMaster/BIM-Master/README.md

 Data sources external and switchable

 Overlay and color layers locked in for T4–T6
+See `CONFIG_SPEC.md` for a documentation snapshot of the configuration. `config.js` is the authoritative source.

 This document is the ground truth blueprint.
 Feed this to any AI code engine, and it will have zero ambiguity.